esskay0000/RedBlue/README.md

     ```

 3. Build the models by running the classification script.
 Make sure that you modify the script
-to pickle the models into the right directory.

-(Modify the paths in lines 68, 357, 365, and 371)
+to pickle the models into the right directory (modify the paths in lines 68, 357, 365, and 371).

     ```
 $ cd scripts